mgeramb/KnxBridge/README.md

-# KnxBridge
+# KnxBridge -  KNX bridge for HomeKit and Philips-Hue

 This bridge emulates a HomeKit-Bridge and a Philips-Hue bridge.
-This SW is in alpha version state!
+The SW is in alpha version state!
 Use on your own risk.

 ## HW